Riboswitch: Computational models

 The SwiSpot tool somehow covers both the groups, as it uses conformational predictions to assess the presence of riboswitches.

 Other computational investigations look into the druggability properties of riboswitch binding sites, assessing their potency as potential novel drug targets.
+Additionally, generative models such as restricted Boltzmann machines have been applied to learn sequence dependencies and design de novo functional RNA riboswitches.

 The RNA world hypothesis

 Riboswitches demonstrate that naturally occurring RNA can bind small molecules specifically, a capability that many previously believed was the domain of proteins or artificially constructed RNAs called aptamers.
 The existence of riboswitches in all domains of life therefore adds some support to the RNA world hypothesis, which holds that life originally existed using only RNA, and proteins came later; this hypothesis requires that all critical functions performed by proteins (including small molecule binding) could be performed by RNA.
 It has been suggested that some riboswitches might represent ancient regulatory systems, or even remnants of RNA-world ribozymes whose bindings domains are conserved.

 As antibiotic targets

 RNA is already an emerging drug target.
 Multiple factors contribute to riboswitches as targets for novel antibiotics: